rbneiman/Nes-Emulator/README.md

 # Emulator
 Simple work in progress NES emulator

-Doesn't have audio support yet, and the rom file is hardcoded in main.cpp.
+Pass the rom file to run as a command line argument.

+No audio support yet.

 Supported Mappers: